June 6 – 9, 2024

 JCI-senator and EMT-founder

-The European Multi Twinning has always been one of the best experiences I ever had in my JCI-career.
+The EMT has always been one of the best experiences I ever had in my JCI-career.
 Pretty sure that everyone that has ever been on an EMT will agree when I say that there is nothing that can beat the power of this international bunch of friends!

 JCI-senator and EMT-ambassador

-I joined my first EMT in Reykjavik in 2014.
-That was the ideal opportunity to meet new people and experience other cultures, food and traditions.
-Since then I have been participating in every consecutive EMT and became a proud ambassador for our new members!
+I joined my first EMT in Reykjavik back in 2014.
+That was the ideal opportunity to meet new people from abroad and experience other cultures, food and traditions.
+Having joined each consecutive EMT since then, the EMT is really about friendship across borders!